-However, to allow for the impact of the coronavirus (COVID-19) pandemic, safety and security import declarations on goods from the EU into GB are waived for 6 months, up to 30 June 2021.
+Safety and security import declarations on goods from the EU into GB are waived until 31 December 2021.

 For goods being imported to GB, carriers have the legal responsibility to provide the UK customs authority with safety and security pre-arrival information, by way of ENS declarations.
 For RoRo, a carrier is the ferry operator for unaccompanied goods or the haulier for accompanied goods.
 The carrier can agree to pass the safety and security requirement onto the trader.
 However, the carrier retains legal responsibility for safety and security.